Syncing to a timecode

 If TC stops and you enable **Grace period** in the Properties of Timeline group, LightAct will for the set duration of time assume that TC will resume.

-Good to know: Grace period might be useful to cover for intermittent unintentional breaks in the incoming TC.
+**Good to know**: A grace period could be useful to cover intermittent, unintentional breaks in incoming TC.

 The steps you will want to follow is to: